Helping Family and Friends Understand Alzheimer's Disease

 - Help family and friends realize what the person can still do and how much he or she still can understand.

-- Give visitors suggestions about how to start talking with the person.
+- Give suggestions about how to start talking with the person.
 For example, make eye contact and say, “Hello George, I’m John.
 We used to work together.”

-Remind visitors to:
+Remind family and friends to:

 - Be calm and quiet.
 Don’t use a loud voice or talk to the person as if he or she were a child.